‘Ambition’

 - Right of participation and/or ‘Free Prior and Informed Consent’ (FPIC)?

-- Does the NDC Use of ‘rights-based approaches’ in the NDC, including land rights for indigenous peoples and local communities?
+- Does the NDC use rights-based approaches, including land rights for local communities and indigenous peoples?

 - Agriculture—What kinds of projects and approaches are proposed, if any?